 Preparation for Confirmation begins in the 8th grade.
 Adults are also always welcome too.
 Please call or stop by the office – at 321-725-3066 – to register.
 There are various sessions throughout the year and then the bishop usually comes in the spring.

 The gifts of the Holy Spirit given at baptism are enriched and brought to greater fruition in the Sacrament of Confirmation.
-The sacramental with chrism and indelible sealing of the Holy Spirit “incorporates us more firmly in to Christ, strengthens our bond with the Church, associates us more clearly with her mission and helps us bear witness to the Christian faith in words accompanied by deeds.”
+The sacramental with chrism and indelible sealing of the Holy Spirit “incorporate us more firmly into Christ, strengthens our bond with the Church, associates us more clearly with her mission, and helps us bear witness to the Christian faith in words accompanied by deeds.”
 (Catechism of the Catholic Church, 1316)

 Now when the apostles at Jerusalem heard that Samaria had received the word of God, they sent to them Peter and John, who came down and prayed for them that they might receive the Holy Spirit; for it had not yet fallen on any of them, but they had only been baptized in the name of the Lord Jesus.
 Then they laid their hands on them and they received the Holy Spirit.
 (Acts 8:14-17; RSV)

 While Apollos was at Corinth, Paul passed through the upper country and came to Ephesus.
 There he found some disciples and said to them, “Did you receive the Holy Spirit when you believed?
 And they said, “No, we have never even heard that there is a Holy Spirit.î And he said, “Into what then were you baptized?
 They said, “Into John’s baptism.”
 And Paul said, “John baptized with the baptism of repentance, telling the people to believe in the one who was to come after him, that is, Jesus.”
 On hearing this, they were baptized in the name of the Lord Jesus.
 And when Paul had